gigya/wordpress-user-deletion/readme.txt

 The plugin includes two modes: soft-delete, which marks users as deleted but does not physically remove them from the database, and hard-delete, which removes users entirely.

 It can also be used independently of Gigya, to batch-delete regular WordPress users.
+This requires changing 'gigya' to 'wordpress' in the do_user_deletion_job function

 Use at your own risk!